mtashackori/posixtestsuite/README.md

 In terms of benchmark modifications, one can acquire by cloning this repo. <br />
 For kernel changes, one can find all patches in the `patch/` folder. <br />
 So, at first, apply patches in patch folder to your kernel source tree, then <br />
+compiler your kernel, user land and install the new kernel. <br />
-clone this repo, and run `gmake`.
-From the logs of the benchmark, one can see the status <br />
+Finally, clone this repo, and run `gmake`.
+From the logs of the benchmark, <br />
-of each executed test.
+one can see the status of each executed test. <br />

 # Status

 The work is not completed, but you can see the current status from the errors.txt file. <br />
 The file works as a roadmap.
-Missing features in errors.txt will be supported one by one <br />
+Missing features in errors.txt will be supported one by one. <br />

 # Effectiveness of Each Commit